Glen Echo Park (Maryland): Segregation and integration at the amusement park

-Like many public facilities in and around the Washington area, Glen Echo Park was restricted to whites for 63 out of the first 70 years of its history.
-On June 30, 1960, to draw attention to the park's racial segregation, a "D.C.
-Non-Violent Action Group", which students from the historically black Howard University led, organized an eleven-week civil rights campaign against the park's policies.
+Like many public facilities in and around the Washington area, Glen Echo Park was long restricted to whites—indeed, for 63 out of its first 70 years.
+On June 30, 1960, to draw attention to the park's racial segregation, the Nonviolent Action Group, led by students from the historically black Howard University organized an 11-week civil-rights campaign against the park's policies.

 The campaign began with a sit-in protest on the carousel during which five African-American students were arrested for trespassing.
-Members of the liberal, politically connected and largely Jewish Bannockburn community near the park then joined the students in protesting and picketing for change.
+Members of the liberal, politically connected and largely Jewish Bannockburn community near the park joined the students in protesting and picketing for change.
 As a result, the park opened its doors to all races for the 1961 season.

-Four years later, the Supreme Court considered the student's arrests in Griffin v.
+Four years later, the Supreme Court considered the students' arrests in Griffin v.
 Maryland.
 The court reversed the convictions on the grounds that the state of Maryland had unconstitutionally used its police power to help a private business enforce its racial exclusionary policy.

-Amusement park closure
+Decline and closure

-On Easter Monday, 1966, the park's roller coaster closed early after a cigarette thrown from a coaster car damaged its tracks.
-When park officials did not explain the reason for the closure, African Americans visiting from Washington became disruptive.
-As tensions flared, the park closed for the day, resulting in a mass exodus of approximately 6,000 customers.
+On Easter Monday 1966, the park's roller coaster closed early after a cigarette thrown from a coaster car damaged its tracks.
+When park officials did not explain the reason for the closure, visitors from Washington became disruptive.
+As tensions flared, the park closed for the day, resulting in a mass exodus of about 6,000 customers.

-Reports of slashed seats on the first bus returning to the city then prompted D.C.
+Reports of slashed seats on the first bus returning to the city prompted D.C.
 Transit to stop bus service to Glen Echo, stranding hundreds of people at the park.
 Vandalism occurred during long nighttime walks back to the city, adding to tensions in the communities surrounding the park.

 Although the park's popularity had declined severely before this incident, newspaper coverage of the event further discouraged potential customers and dealt a blow from which the park could not recover.
 Attendance at the park fell when former patrons afraid of recurrences avoided the park.
 The park also developed a reputation of being a haven for teenage gangs.

 In 1968, the U.S. Department of the Interior and the National Capital Planning Commission asked the General Services Administration (GSA) to try to acquire the Glen Echo Property by means of a swap, to include the land and all permanent structures.
-In April 1969, the park's owners announced that they would not open the park during that year.
-They sold most of the rides and other amusements during the next two years.
+In April 1969, the park's owners announced that they would not open the park that year.

+Over the next two years, they sold most of the rides and other amusements.